 - Look for honest reviews on their website

-- Avoid anyone who avoids questions, pushes you to sign fast, or keeps changing the offer
+- Avoid the agent property Bali who avoids questions, pushes you to sign fast, or keeps changing the offer

 5. Pay in Stages